Keeping your wastewater as clean as your car

 Swan Transit is contracted to Perth’s public transport network to provide bus services to the northern reaches of the city and currently operates eight bus depots.
 Under the direction of the Public Transport Authority’s commitment to environmental practices, five of the depots’ washbays were retrofitted with oily water separators and Swan Transit found the Ultraspin system to be a reliable system with low ongoing costs that meet their performance requirements.

 Wastewater from this type of application is notorious for detergent and road grime content, making it particularly ‘dirty’ to clean.
 Ultraspin installed a full water reclamation system that included skimmers, a de-sander unit integrated into the electrically operated oily water separator.
-Final aerator polishing was included.
+A VBO Tank was also included for final polishing of the treated water.